ausazh/go-project/readme.md

 ## Overview

-The app will be in the following context:
+The app is made in the following context:

 - a separate app provides a JSON object as input to this app, this object will be supplied in the app directory as `input.json`
 - we are programming an app that validates this input and logs it before passing it on (unchanged) to be processed by the API located at `https://random-birds.free.beeceptor.com/birdcounts` (via a `POST` method)
-- the app will simply be run when necessary (as opposed to being hosted as an always-on service)
+- the app will be run when necessary (as opposed to being hosted as an always-on service)

+The app has 4 primary functions as follows:

+- retrieveData(path string) => struct, error
+  - if path not supplied, then default to `./input.json`
+  - turns JSON object into a go struct and returns the struct
+  - unmarshalling handled by code generated from schema
+  - raises an error if structure/type is wrong or fields are missing
+- validateData(data struct) => bool
+  - validates the numeric components of the data
+    - these aren't validated during unmarshalling
+  - returns whether the data passes these validation steps
+- logData(data struct) => no return
+  - goes through the data structure and logs each part according to type
+  - does not return anything
+- postData(data struct) => http response, error
+  - converts the struct back into a json object
+  - sends a POST request to an API including the json object
+  - returns the response from the API

+The main function uses these 4 functions, passing in the required variables and handling them as required, as well as logging after each step.

+The `schema.go` file is automatically generated using <https://github.com/a-h/generate>, providing struct types and JSON un/marshalling based on the schema described in `bird_report_schema.json`

+An example json file is given in `input.json`.

 ## Process, Challenges, Considerations